What is the purpose of the Competition?

 - Deforestation is the permanent conversion of forest land to non-forest land uses.
 In the U.S., stringent sustainable forest management practices restrict harvesting levels, while additionally maintaining other forest values such as biodiversity and wildlife habitat.
 In the U.S., the rate of deforestation due to forestry activity has been virtually zero for decades.
 (Source: State of the World’s Forests 2011, United Nations Food and Agriculture Organization)

-- Standing forest inventory is also affected by change, insect, disease and fire.
+- Standing forest inventory is also affected by change, insect, disease, and fire.
 While the forest mortality rate has been steadily increasing, the overall rate of loss remains less than 1% of the growing stock.
 This means that the overall standing inventory of softwood and hardwood continues to grow even with harvest and natural mortality factored in.
 And, because increasingly popular products such as Cross Laminated Timber have the ability to utilize lower grade dimensional lumber, there is an opportunity to utilize a large percentage of forests devastated by insect and disease.
 (Source: Smith et al., 2009)

-- Strong markets for wood products provide an incentive for landowners, not only to invest in forest management, but to keep forested land with forests.
+- Strong markets for wood products provide an incentive for landowners, not only to invest in forest management but to keep forested land with forests.
 According to the U.S. Forest Service, more than 44 million acres of private forestland could be converted to housing development in the next three decades.
-In the U.S., where 57 percent of forests are privately owned, strong markets for wood products help to ensure that landowners derive value for their investment.
+In the U.S., where 57 percent of forests are privately owned, strong markets for wood products help to ensure that landowners derive value from their investment.

 - Wood is the only building material that has third-party certification programs in place to demonstrate that products being sold have come from a sustainably managed resource.
 As of August 2013, more than 500 million acres of forest in the U.S. and Canada were certified under one of the four internationally recognized programs: the Forest Stewardship Council (FSC), Sustainable Forestry Initiative (SFI), Canadian Standards Association’s Sustainable Forest Management Standards, and American Tree Farm System (ATFS).